annotell/annotell-python/docs-src/includes/_annotell_input_api.md

 ## Project

 In order to create inputs via the Input API, an Annotell project needs to exist.
-Projects are configured by the Annotell Professional Services team, during the Guideline Agreement Process (CAP) of a new client engagement.
+Projects are configured by the Annotell Professional Services team, during the Guideline Agreement Process (GAP) of a new client engagement.

 ### List Projects